datacenter/cilium-dc-design/docs/aci/simplicity_design.md

 There is no strict requirement of the physical connectivity for the cluster EPG as long as it provides the required redundancy level.
 Most designs are likely to lean toward a vPC based design.
 Having L2 redundancy improves failover times as there is no need to wait for BGP convergence.

 ## Selective BGP peering for service advertisement

+{: .note }
+Might remove this section and use [L2 Service Advertisements](https://docs.cilium.io/en/stable/network/l2-announcements/#l2-announcements) to make this even simpler so we will have 2 design one that is super simple and lives in an EPG and one that is more complex with advanced feature and lives all in an L3OUT

 In this design, a dedicated L3Out is created in ACI for external service advertisement for a subset of Kubernetes nodes that will be, from now on, be called `ingress nodes`.